 Muscle strength of menopausal women and older men can sometimes benefit from bio-identical hormone replacement therapy.
 Testosterone is particularly helpful for both sexes to stimulate muscle health.

 For the greatest change with the fewest changes to your life, incorporate the following:

 - Protein is the most valuable food for repairing and building muscle fibers.
 A variety of animal protein is more useful than a single source; eat 3-8 ounces of animal-based protein at every meal.
 The size of your portion depends on YOUR size: petite folks might do fine with 3 ounces, but anyone 5'7" or above would do well with 6-8 ounces!

-- Interval training is the most efficient way to maintain or rebuild muscle mass and strength.
-Short sessions of intense work help to strengthen muscles, normalize weight and balance metabolism by its particular ability to boost growth hormone levels.
+- Strength training is the most efficient way to maintain or rebuild muscle mass and strength.
+Short sessions of intense work, two to three times weekly, help to strengthen muscles, normalize weight and balance metabolism by its particular ability to boost growth hormone levels.
 A sample of an interval routine is described below.

 Based on what we have learned about the development of sarcopenia, a comprehensive program to slow and even reverse the process of muscle loss can be initiated one step at a time, or all at once.
 Start by following basic nutrition and healthy lifestyle guidelines, with the following important points.